Hervé Paillet

-Hervé Paillet (born 1968) is a French actor and painter born with atrophied legs.
+Hervé Paillet (born 1968) is a French athlete actor and painter born with atrophied legs.

+Life

 He is the fifth child of his family.
 His legs were amputated when he was three years old, and he uses a wheelchair.
 Eventually he learned to run with his arms and became a weightlifter.
 As a teenager he won a silver medal in weightlifting at the 1984 Summer Paralympics.
 He participated in two more Paralympic Games in 1992 and 1996 as a powerlifter.
 In both 1994 and 1995 he won a French weightlifting championship.

 Paillet is married and he has two daughters.